tkhq/docs/docs/integration-guides/email-recovery-in-sub-organizations.md

 Let's review these steps in detail:

 1. User on `yoursite.xyz` clicks "recovery", and a new recovery UI is shown.
-While the widget is in a loading state your frontend uses [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper) to insert a new iframe element:
+We recommend this recovery UI be a new hosted page of your site or application, which contains language explaining to the user what steps they will need to take next to complete recovery.
+While the UI is in a loading state your frontend uses [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper) to insert a new iframe element:
     ```js
     const iframeStamper = new IframeStamper({
         iframeUrl: "https://recovery.turnkey.com",